microsoft/Elastic-Silicon-Interconnect/docs/concepts/services.md

 ## Service Definitions

-An HLI service is essentially an interface which modules are required to implement to connect to a given service.
+An ESI service is essentially an interface which modules are required to implement to connect to a given service.
 The first attribute which must be specified is whether multiple masters are allowed via the `single` or `multi` keywords.
 The second is a list of MMIO and/or data channels and